Illinois Public Sector Cybersecurity Summit 2026 Banner

 Lunch

-Jason Bowen, Statewide Chief Information Security Officer, Department of Innovation and Technology (DoIT), State of Illinois
+Jason Bowen, Statewide Chief Information Security Officer, Information Security Division, Illinois Department of Innovation & Technology

 Short Break